jacobcmalimban/Beginner-Outputs/README.md

 **INFO**
 * Abs.java is an abstract class with no purpose
 * Amazing.java uses FS.java and Maze_Methology to create a maze with no walls
-* Contact.java is there, I guess.
-Not even my code.
 * FS.java is fun stuff: methods.
 Most of the stuff in here uses it.
 * Hiragana.java is all the hiragana in romaji in java.
 Uses FS.java.
 * Interface.java is a java interface.